xe4me/json-rules/README.md

 ## Fluent Rule Builder

-Although creating rules in plain JSON is very straightforward, `RulePilot` comes with a `Builder` class which can be used to create rules in a fluent manner.
+Although creating rules in plain JSON is very straightforward, `Rules` comes with a `Builder` class which can be used to create rules in a fluent manner.

 The `add()` method allows for the addition of a root condition to the rule.
 This condition can be then setup as required.